 - Sometimes you just will have turns where you do not buy a lot of minions.
 Do not force purchases on him.
 Just think of your hero power as a nice bonus.

-- Elise Starseeker is one of the safer heroes to upgrade to tier five.
+- Elise Starseeker is one of the safer heroes to upgrade in the upper tiers.
 Don’t be afraid to level aggressively.
+Since the last change to Elise Starseeker, the strategy is less overwhelming, but the game plan remains the same.

-- You do not need to use your maps immediately if there are better options from Bob’s board.
+- You do not need to use your maps immediately when there are other options from Bob’s Tavern.

 Forest Warden Omu